Man kept reporting for work despite being issued stay-home notice, gets jail

 At about 7am on Mar 21, Quresh's supervisor found out that a stay-home notice had been issued to him, and ordered Quresh to go home immediately.

-Meanwhile, Immigration and Checkpoints Authority checked on him at Snooze Inn and did not find him there.
+Meanwhile, Immigration and Checkpoints Authority checked on him at his declared place of accommodation and did not find him there.

 Quresh pleaded guilty to the charge.
 The prosecutor asked for at least six weeks' jail, the same as that given for Alan Tham Xiang Sheng, who breached his stay-home notice to eat bak kut teh.